 - 1. Clothing shall conceal undergarments at all times.
-Extremely tight garments, sheer fabrics, halter tops, racerback shirts, off-the-shoulder or low-cut tops, bare midriffs, spaghetti straps, and skirts or shorts shorter than mid-thigh are prohibited. - 2.
-Shorts deemed too short by administration will be prohibited; be cognizant of appropriate length for an academic environment. - Pants must be worn with the waistband at the waist.
-Drooping pants are not permitted.
+Extremely tight garments, sheer fabrics, halter tops, racerback shirts, off-the-shoulder or low-cut tops, bare midriffs, spaghetti straps, and skirts or shorts shorter than mid-thigh (end of fingertips) are prohibited. - 2.
+Shorts deemed too short by administration will be prohibited; be cognizant of appropriate length for an academic environment. - 3.
+Pants must be worn with the waistband at the waist.
 Trousers are to be worn properly at all times while in school.
 Low cut pants are not permitted and midriffs/backs should not be shown at any time.
-Pants/jeans that are torn/have holes will not be permitted. - 4.
-Un-tucked shirts shall not be excessively long (i.e. longer than the heel of child's hand (held at a 90-degree angle). - 5.
+Pants/jeans that are torn/have holes must have them above mid thigh (end of fingertips). - 4.
+Untucked shirts must hang above the knees. - 5.
 Properly sized shoes must be worn at all times.
 Shoes must fully cover feet and be securely fastened.
-Flips-flops, backless, or open-toe shoes or sandals are not acceptable.
-Heelies may be worn without wheels.
-Any shoes that are deemed as a safety risk by administration will be prohibited. - 6.
-Hats, caps, scarves, sun glasses, and other head coverings shall only be worn outdoors, except with express permission of the Principal.
-Sweatshirt hoods shall not be worn indoors.
-Caps and hats shall be worn with the bill facing forward and straight. - 7.
+Flips-flops, backless, or open-toe shoes or sandals (including Crocs) are not acceptable.
+Any shoes that are deemed a safety risk by administration will be prohibited. - 6.
+Hats, caps, scarves, sun glasses, and other head coverings shall only be worn outdoors, except with express permission of the Principal or Teacher.
 Clothing must have appropriate messages and artwork for a school environment.
-Clothing, jewelry, and personal items shall be free of writing, pictures, or any other insignia 1) which are gang-related, crude, vulgar, profane, or sexually suggestive, 2) which bear drug, alcohol, or tobacco company advertising, promotion and likeness, or 3) which advocate racial, ethnic, or religious prejudice.
-Clothing shall not bear any symbols or messages that might have a negative impact on the learning environment. - 8.
-Hair shall be clean and neatly groomed.
-Haircuts and coloring shall not have a negative impact on the learning environment. - 9.
-Gang attire of any kind is strictly prohibited. - 10.
+Clothing, jewelry, and personal items shall be free of writing, pictures, or any other insignia which - a) are gang-related, crude, vulgar, profane, or sexually suggestive, - b) bear drug, alcohol, or tobacco company advertising, promotion and likeness - c) advocate racial, ethnic, or religious prejudice.

+Clothing shall not bear any symbols or messages that might have a negative impact on the learning environment.

+- 7. Hair shall be clean and neatly groomed.
+Haircuts and coloring shall not have a negative impact on the learning environment. - 8.
+Gang attire of any kind is strictly prohibited. - 9.
 Earrings or other jewelry which may present a safety hazard are not suitable for school wear.
-Hoops larger than 1 inch are not permitted.